The World War II Era Harley-Davidson WLA "Liberator"

 Joe Blaha, located in Rock Creek, Ohio was gracious enough to let us inside his private museum filled with over thirty vintage tractors, a slew of old steam engines, and a couple dozen vintage motorcycles.

-This bike was fully restored bout 10 years ago.
-Every minute detail was taken to make sure this bike look exactly as it would have coming off the Harley-Davidson factory floor in Milwaukee, Wisconsin, USA.
+This bike was fully restored about 10 years ago.
+Every minute detail was taken to make sure this bike looked exactly as it would have coming off the Harley-Davidson factory floor in Milwaukee, Wisconsin, USA.
 From the ammunition box on the front fender, to the gun holster that houses not only a rifle but doubles as a place to mount a US Military shovel.

 The seat is the exact seat you would have found on these bikes along with the saddle bags.
 Everything is top notch on this bike and you could just feel the history ooze from every nut and bolt.